 Public participation and input are important parts of the restoration planning process, and are required under NEPA.
-To comply with the statutory and regulatory processes, the Trustees will hold a public meeting on July 1, 2019 at the City of Joplin Council meeting, and will solicit comments on this draft RP for 30 days, beginning on June 19th 2019 .
-Comments can be provided to:
+To comply with the statutory and regulatory processes, the Trustees held a public meeting on July 1, 2019 at the City of Joplin Council meeting, and opened a comment period for 30 days.
+We received three comments: